bunsvr/router/README.md

 ## Benchmark
 Clone the [reposity](https://github.com/bunsvr/router).
 Go into the root directory and run `bun bench`.
 Wait around a minute and the result will be printed in the console.

+You can see the benchmark result [here](/bench/results.md).

+I recommend benchmarking this on your machine.

 ### Requirements
 - Bombardier
 - Bun
+- Node

 ### Tests
 - GET `/`: Return `Hi` as a response.